Optimal Causal Annotations: An Application to Casenotes in Social Services: Additional experiments, details, and discussion

 \subsection{Additional details}

-All experiments using our full \cref{alg:batch-allocation-full} were conducted on a 2021 13-inch MacBook Pro equipped with a 2.3 GHz Quad-Core Intel Core i7 processor and 32 GB of memory.
+All experiments using our full \cref{alg:batch-allocation-full} were conducted on a 2021 13-inch MacBook Pro equipped with a 2.3 GHz Quad-Core Intel Core i7 processor and 32 GB of memory; or on a parallel computing cluster with 32 cores.
 This setup was used to train standard nuisance models using machine learning, evaluated our algorithm, and conduct the analysis tasks reported in this paper.
 The average compute time for the experiments on real world data with 20 trials was less than 30 minutes, while the simulated data with 100 trials took less than 60 minutes.
 Additionally, for all experiments, we allocate $55\%$ of the data to batch 1 and $45\%$ to batch 2.